AudioBible/KJV/README.md

 - [Russian Audio Bible Download for MP3 or iPod devices](http://www.audiobible.com/download-russian-audio-bible-mp3-and-ipod/)
 - [Mandarin Chinese Audio Bible Download for MP3, iPhone or iPod](http://www.audiobible.com/mandarin-chinese-audio-bible-download-mp3-ipod-devices/)

-# I pray God helps you to see, hear, read and understand and most importantly do something about it!
+# I pray God helps you to see, hear, read and understand and most importantly do something right about it!
+God bless you on your journey!

 # God bless you on your journey!